Are you looking for minimalist money saving tips? Keep reading to learn more about how to live minimalist and save money in the process!

 This means I’m no longer looking for quick and easy purchases to help me survive.
 Instead, I feel empowered to make mindful choices that align with my values and save me money.

-When you declutter your home and life, you start thinking intentionally about what you’re going to keep and by extension, what kind of life you want to create.
+When you declutter your home and life, you start to be intentional about what you’re going to keep and by extension, what kind of life you want to create.

-I didn’t have to be a slave to money; instead, I could use it to serve me.
-I started to:
+I didn’t have to be a slave to money.
+Instead, I could use it to serve me, which meant I started to: